Unrecognized

 Maltipoos originate from the island of Malta, and their mixed breed was made for the sole purpose of being one that doesn’t shed much.

 Of course, for those with dog allergies, the Maltipoo is an ideal dog breed to go for.
-These fluffy puppies will love any households with children and families that spend a lot of their time indoors.
+These fluffy puppies will love any household with children and families that spend a lot of their time indoors.

 They’re great for those in apartments, so long as they’re getting a good run around on a daily basis.
 As intelligent dogs, they’ll take to training considerably well, making this breed a great one for those who may not have much experience in owning dogs prior.